ztomasze/dungeon-jacks/index.md

 To flee, roll one die taken from any hero card.
 You are trying to undercut a 1:

 + On a 6, the die is exhausted without effect.
 You have not yet escaped, so you must roll another die to flee.
-	+ Wizards (Diamonds hero) are particularly good at flashy distractions: If a Wizard die comes up as 6, the die is exhausted but you manage to escape.
+	+ Wizards (Diamonds hero) are particularly good at flashy distractions: If a Wizard die comes up as a 6, the die is exhausted but you manage to escape.
 + On a 2 to 5, you escape, but the die is exhausted.
 + On a 1, you miraculously escape with no die lost.